-Working capital was \$3.0 billion as of March 31, 2015, which was a decrease of \$700.7 million compared to our working capital as of June 30, 2014.
-The decrease in working capital is primarily attributable to payment of a special cash dividend of approximately \$2.7 billion, payment of regular quarterly cash dividends of \$245.5 million, redemption of the 2018 Senior Notes of \$886.7 million, stock repurchases of \$435.0 million, payment of principal amount of term loans and interest with respect to term loans and unfunded revolving credit facility aggregating to \$13.6 million, partially offset by the aggregate of net proceeds of \$3.2 billion from the issuance of Senior Notes and borrowings under our prepayable term loans.
-As of March 31, 2015, our principal sources of liquidity consisted of \$2.3 billion of cash, cash equivalents and marketable securities.
-Our liquidity is affected by many factors, some of which are based on the normal ongoing operations of the business, and others of which relate to the uncertainties of global and regional economies and the semiconductor and the semiconductor equipment industries.
-Although cash requirements will fluctuate based on the timing and extent of these factors, we believe that cash generated from operations, together with the liquidity provided by existing cash and cash equivalents balances and our \$500 million unfunded revolving credit facility, will be sufficient to satisfy our liquidity requirements associated with working capital needs, capital expenditures, dividends, stock repurchases and other contractual obligations, including repayment of outstanding debt, for at least the next 12 months.
+Working capital was \$3.00 billion as of March 31, 2017, which is an increase of \$138.5 million compared to our working capital of \$2.87 billion as ofJune 30, 2016.
+As of March 31, 2017, our principal sources of liquidity consisted of \$2.70 billion of cash, cash equivalents and marketable securities.
+Our liquidity is affected by many factors, some of which are based on the normal ongoing operations of the business, and others of which relate to the uncertainties of global and regional economies and the semiconductor equipment industries.
+Although cash requirements will fluctuate based on the timing and extent of these factors, we believe that cash generated from operations, together with the liquidity provided by existing cash and cash equivalents balances and our \$500.0 million unfunded revolving credit facility, will be sufficient to satisfy our liquidity requirements associated with working capital needs, capital expenditures, cash dividends, stock repurchases and other contractual obligations, including repayment of outstanding debt, for at least the next 12 months.

-Our credit ratings and outlooks as of March 31, 2015 are summarized below:
+Our credit ratings as of March 31, 2017 are summarized below:

-Rating Agency Rating Outlook
+Rating Agency Rating

-Fitch BBB- Stable
+Fitch BBB-

-Moody's Baa2 Stable
+Moody's Baa2

-Standard & Poor's BBB Stable
+Standard & Poor's BBB